surajkamtam/Quantification-of-Window-of-Opportunity-PhD-Thesis/README.md

 4. Dynamic Attacker in the opposite direction as a target on a Single carriageway
 5. Dynamic Attacker in the opposite direction as a target on a Dual carriageway

-Respective Python code to generate the scenario and save the data, processing the data can be found in the Case Study 1 folder
+Respective Python code to generate the scenario and save the data, processing the data can be found in the Case Study 1 folder.